vladkinoman/just-my-notes/books/best-comics-to-read.md

 ### Green Lantern

-Most people would tell you to start with **Green Lantern: Rebirth**, but I think that story is a bit confusing for a new reader.
+Most people would tell you to start with *Green Lantern: Rebirth*, but I think that story is a bit confusing for a new reader.
 So here is a list of the events that take place before that story in chronological order.
-The **bold** ones are a part of Geoff John's run while the *italic* ones are from the 90's:

-**Green Lantern: Secret Origin**
+*Green Lantern: Secret Origin*

-*Green Lantern: Emerald Twilight/New Dawn*
+Green Lantern: Emerald Twilight/New Dawn

-*Zero Hour: Crisis in Time*
+Zero Hour: Crisis in Time

-*The Final Night*
+The Final Night

-*Day of Judgment*
+Day of Judgment

-**Green Lantern: Rebirth**
+*Green Lantern: Rebirth*

 ### Hellboy